Using organoids to understand the role of tumour suppressors in colorectal cancer

 Colorectal cancer (CRC) affects both men and women and comes third after lung and breast cancer, as one of the most common cancer types worldwide.
 In Nordic countries it is the second most common cancer after breast cancer.
 Importantly, CRC has shown an increase in incidence in Norway over the last 50 years.
 Most adult cancers are carcinomas that arise from epithelial cells.
 During cancer progression, epithelial organization is lost as cells lose contacts with their neighbours and become more motile and invasive.
 This change from an epithelial-to-mesenchymal morphology (EMT) is associated with poor prognosis.
 It is therefore highly relevant to study processes that regulate epithelial integrity and to identify regulators of this process.

-Figure legend.
-Colorectal Caco-2 cells embedded in matrigel form a polarised epithelium surrounding a single lumen when embedded in matrigel.
-Cells have been fixed, permeabilised and stained for proteins that label the apical membrane (red) and the basolateral membrane (green).
-DNA is labelled with Hoechst (blue).
+Mouse colon organoids grown in matrigel.
+Cells have been fixed, permeabilised and stained for Actin that is enriched at the apical membrane (red).
+DNA is labelled with Hoechst (turquoise).